Federal Insurance Fraud

 Organizations who file false claims may be required to pay a fine of up to $500,000 per false claim.
 Those who are convicted may also face civil penalties in the form of additional fines.

 Perpetrators of insurance fraud may include individuals and businesses who receive insurance coverage as well as employees who work for insurance companies.
 The most important action you can take now is to secure your rights before the prosecution files charges against you.
-If you already face charges, don’t hesitate to obtain a federal insurance fraud defense lawyer in West Palm Beach to challenge them.
+If you already face charges, don’t hesitate to contact Brian Gabriel, federal insurance fraud defense lawyer in West Palm Beach, to challenge them.
 Attorney Brian Gabriel is licensed to practice criminal law in state and federal court.
-Call 561-622-5575 or email our firm for a free consultation.
+Call 561-622-5575 or email Brian Gabriel for a free consultation.